Kevin Daft

-Kevin Daft (born November 19, 1975) is an American football coach and former professional quarterback.
-He is currently the offensive coordinator and quarterbacks coach at Dartmouth College.
-He was drafted by the Tennessee Titans in the fifth round of the 1999 NFL Draft.
+Kevin Daft (born November 19, 1975) is an American college football coach and former quarterback.
+He is the tight ends coach for Dartmouth College.
+He was drafted by the Tennessee Titans in the fifth round of the 1999 NFL draft.
 He played college football at UC Davis.

 Daft was also a member of the Scottish Claymores, San Diego Chargers, Atlanta Falcons, San Francisco 49ers, Amsterdam Admirals, San Jose SaberCats and Indiana Firebirds.

 College career

 UC Davis

 A two-time captain and All-American quarterback at UC Davis, Daft set five NCAA Division II records while throwing for 7,601 yards and 68 touchdowns in his collegiate career.
 He was a finalist for the Harlon Hill Trophy, the Division II version of the Heisman Trophy, and was inducted into the Cal Aggie Athletics Hall of Fame in 2005.
 He graduated from UC Davis with a degree in biology in 1999.

 Professional career

 Tennessee Titans

-Daft was drafted by the Tennessee Titans in the fifth round of the 1999 NFL Draft, and was the third quarterback with the team behind Steve McNair, and Neil O'Donnall, during its run to the 1999 AFC Championship and Super Bowl XXXIV.
+Daft was drafted by the Tennessee Titans in the fifth round of the 1999 NFL Draft, and was the third quarterback with the team behind Steve McNair, and Neil O'Donnell, during its run to the 1999 AFC Championship and Super Bowl XXXIV.